Plethysm Products, Element and Plus Constructions: Algebras

 Applying the appropriate versions of \eqref{mu-reduction} and \eqref{gamma-reduction} to this yields the following

-Because of the factorization assumption on $\M$, this agrees with the type of reduction one gets from the density formula.
+Because of the factorization assumption $\act \cong \V^\otimes$, this agrees with the type of reduction one gets from applying the density formula on both sides.
 Thus the net result is that we obtain the same thing that we started with, so the right side also commutes. \end{proof}